-TheMetagrobologist is a leading source for mechanical puzzles, brain teasing puzzles, perplexing puzzles, twisty puzzles, 3D and 2D puzzles, games, news, interviews, reviews, previews, and more.
+TheMetagrobologist is a leading source for wooden mechanical puzzles, brain-teasing puzzles, perplexing puzzles, twisty puzzles, 3D and 2D puzzles, games, news, interviews, reviews, previews, and more.

 Unlike recreational math, word or jigsaw puzzles, mechanical puzzles are hand-held (Mind-boggling) tangible objects that must be manipulated to achieve a specific goal.
 Popular examples include Rubik’s Cube, wire disentanglement puzzles, burr puzzles, sliding block puzzles, pentominoes, tangrams, Soma Cube etc.

 James Dalgety & Edward Hordern believe that to solve a mechanical puzzle, rarely does it require any special knowledge, language or education.
 Everyone starts at an equal level as all the information required is available in the puzzle itself.

 Currently, there exist two main classifications of puzzles.
 One by James Dalgety & Edward Hordern and another by Jerry Slocum (using a scheme based on Professor Hoffmann).

 Jerry Slocum’s Classification and Taxonomy is based on the late Angelo John Lewis, more commonly known as Professor Hoffmann.
 Professor Hoffmann catalogued most of the mechanical puzzles available in Victorian London in the 1890s together with their solutions in a range of popular books.
 Edward Hordern reprinted one of these ‘Puzzles old and new -1893′ in 1988 in hardback.

 The classification devised by Jerry Slocum encompasses 10 main classes and several subclasses and is used by the Lilly Library to catalogue his donated collection of over 30,000 puzzles.